 FSP surfaces can be either in the same plane (Z=0) as the exterior free surface, or submerged (Z<0) below the level of the exterior free surface (corresponding to a positive static pressure imposed on the surface as in the case of an air-cushion vessel).
 All FSP surfaces must be in horizontal planes, corresponding to constant values of the static pressure on each surface.
 The theory for this extension is described in Section 15.11.
-Examples of the use of FSP surfaces are included in Appendix A, TEST17c and TEST25.
+Test 25 is an example of the use of this option.